gsilber/WebEZ/README.md

 @BindAttribute("img1","src")
 imgSrc:string="http://my.imagesrc.com/img1";
 ```
-### @BindList(id)
+### @BindList(id,?trans,?replaceInnerHtml,?itemId)
 > Binds to a string array or must have a transform that resolves to a string array.

 Connects an element to an array by duplicating the element for each item in the array and setting the appropriate properties using the values in the array.
+If replaceInnerHtml is provided and false, the innerHtml property of the duplicated item will not be modified.
+If the itemId is an id of an element inside the duplicated item, then the value of that item will replace the item's innerHtml
 ```
 HTML File
 <select id="selector">